-The behavioral variant of frontotemporal dementia (bvFTD) is the second most common cause of dementia for individuals <65 years old, but accurate diagnosis is often delayed for several years.
-While previous criteria have increased the ability of diagnosticians to distinguish between bvFTD and other neurocognitive disorders such as Alzheimer's disease, distinguishing bvFTD from a primary psychiatric disorder (PPD) has been more challenging.
-In early 2020, the Neuropsychiatric International Consortium for Frontotemporal Dementia published the first consensus recommendations to help clinicians distinguish between bvFTD and PPD.
-These recommendations were produced by a consortium of 45 scientists and clinicians from more than 15 different countries, who explored aspects of his

--tory taking, neuropsychological assessments, clinical scales, neuroimaging, CSF and serum biomarkers, and genetics.
+The behavioral variant of frontotemporal dementia (bvFTD) is the second-most common cause of dementia under the age of 65, but accurate diagnosis is often delayed for several years.
+While previous criteria have increased the ability of diagnosticians to distinguish between the behavioral variant of frontotemporal dementia (bvFTD) and other neurocognitive disorders such as Alzheimer's disease, distinguishing bvFTD from a primary psychiatric disorder (PPD) has been more challenging.
+Earlier this year, the Neuropsychiatric International Consortium for Frontotemporal Dementia published the first consensus recommendations to help clinicians distinguish between bvFTD and PPD.
+These recommendations were produced by a consortium of 45 scientists and clinicians from over 15 different countries, who explored aspects of history-taking, neuropsychological assessments, clinical scales, neuroimaging, CSF and serum biomarkers, and genetics.
 A multidisciplinary approach is encouraged throughout.
-In this article, the authors also review those consensus recommendations and highlight use of novel tests and techniques.
-Additionally, they indicate where further research is needed, including methods to assess the dissemination and implementation of these recommendations.
-In this way, future efforts by clinicians and researchers alike to improve accurate recognition of bvFTD are encouraged, thereby expanding opportunities for improved guidance and management.
+Here we review those consensus recommendations and highlight use of novel tests and techniques.
+We also indicate where further research is needed, including methods to assess the dissemination and implementation of these recommendations.
+In this way, we encourage future efforts by clinicians and researchers alike to improve accurate recognition of bvFTD, thereby expanding opportunities for improved guidance and management.